DalalAryan/DalalAryan.github.io/_pages/about.md

 My `Fall 2025` coursework is: Real Analysis, Machine Learning, Neural Signal Processing & Brain-Computer Interface, Numerical Analysis and R Programming.

+Outside of mathematics and computer science, I like to play sudoku, chess, pickleball, soccer, and backpack to new national forests.
+I speak English, Hindi and Spanish (in limited capacity).
+I like coffee and taking photos of random things.

 You can reach me by email at [aryandalal@ucla.edu](aryandalal@ucla.edu).

 Last Updated: November 02, 2025